 University Health Network Prize

-This award was established by the Network in 1997 to be awarded to the student in recognition of her/his outstanding performance in fieldwork in an acute care setting.
+This award was established by the Network in 1997 to be awarded to the student in recognition of their outstanding performance in fieldwork in an acute care setting.

 VHA Rehabilitation Solutions Award